 Keywords are a fundamental element of SEO.
 Every second on Google, 81988 searches happen.
 Even now, many marketers still fail to comprehend how they rank across the various keywords that they target.

-You could have produced the best content on your website, but it will be difficult for your customers and search engines to find it if it isn’t properly optimised for the right keywords.
+You could have produced the best content on your website, but it will be difficult for your customers and search engines to find it if it isn’t properly optimized for the right keywords.
 For that reason, it is important to keep track of your keyword rankings.

-An SEO audit provides detailed insight into your organic search result visibility and trends of your keywords ranking position.
+An SEO audit provides detailed insight into your organic search result visibility and trends of your keyword ranking position.
 With that, you can track every possible keyword that is driving your customers to your site.

 However, if any of your keywords or pages are not ranking, it implies that your pages lack the content your target audience is looking for.
 It also gives you the opportunity to update your content with relevant, useful keywords based on your user’s search queries.